-Filelidel Solles The, MAIO (Managing Director), Director since of March 2000 Experience and expertise Dr Jones completed undergraduate and post-graduate studies in Geology at Imperial College, London.
-His PhD work on gold miner to Western Australia in 1988 to work for Western Mining Corporati and nickel deposits in the Yilgarn.
-From 1994, he consulted to the industry specialising in the integration of geological field mapping geochemical, geophysical and remotely sensed data for target geo alisation saw him move ion exploring for gold exploration and mining and the interpretation of Dr Jones has worked on over 80 projects both in Greenfields and a wide variety of mineralised terrains and was the founding Direct Geologists in Perth, Australia.
-He was also the team leader during significant gold deposit at the Higginsville Mining Centre, near Kaldeposit near Newman, both in Western Australia. or of Lithofire Consulting the discovery of a Other current directorships None Former directorships in last three years None Special responsibilities Managing Director Interests in shares and Ordinary shares - Impact Minerals Limited options Unlisted options - Impact Minerals Limited 71,000,000 Listed options - Impact Minerals Limited 964,380 Paul Ingram B.AppSc, AIMM, MICA (Non-Executive Director), Director since 27 Septe ember 2009 Experience and expertise Mr Ingram is a geologist with extensive experience in managing m programs for several publicly listed companies and has been invol sector for over forty years.
-He has designed and implemented innexploration in remote areas and has managed projects in countries and east Asia. ved in the mining ovative techniques for Other current A-Cap Resources Limited (Director since June 2009) directorships Besra Gold Inc. (Director since September 2020) Former directorships in last three years None Special responsibilities None Interests in shares and Ordinary shares - Impact Minerals Limited 725,850 options Unlisted options - Impact Minerals Limited 20,000,000 Listed options - Impact Minerals Limited 72,584
+Michael Jones PhD, MAIG (Managing Director), Director since 31 March 2006 Experience and expertise Dr Jones completed undergraduate and post-graduate studies in Mining and Exploration Geology at Imperial College, London.
+His PhD work on gold mineralisation saw him move to Western Australia in 1988 to work for Western Mining Corporation exploring for gold and nickel deposits in the Yilgarn.
+From 1994, he consulted to the exploration and mining industry specialising in the integration of geological field mapping and the interpretation of geochemical, geophysical and remotely sensed data for target generation.
+Dr Jones has worked on over 80 projects both in Greenfields and near mine exploration in a wide variety of mineralised terrains and was the founding Director of Lithofire Consulting Geologists in Perth, Australia.
+He was also the team leader during the discovery of a significant gold deposit at the Higginsville Mining Centre, near Kalgoorlie and an iron ore deposit near Newman, both in Western Australia.
+Other current directorships None None Former directorships in last three years None Special responsibilities Managing Director Interests in shares and options Ordinary shares - Impact Minerals Limited 9,643,814 Unlisted options - Impact Minerals Limited 71,000,000 Listed options - Impact Minerals Limited 964,380 Paul Ingram B.AppSc, AIMN M, MICA (Non-Executive Director), Director since 27 September 2 009 Experience and expertise Mr Ingram is a geologist with extensive experience in managin exploration programs for several publicly listed companies involved in the mining sector for over forty years.
+He has implemented innovative techniques for exploration in remote managed projects in countries throughout Australia and east A and has been designed and eareas and has Other current directorships A-Cap Resources Limited (Director since June 2009) Besra Gold Inc. (Director since September 2020) Former directorships in last three years · Special responsibilities None Interests in shares and options Ordinary shares - Impact Minerals Limited Unlisted options - Impact Minerals Limited Listed options - Impact Minerals Limited 725,850 20,000,000 72,584